zorlack/turntable-traction-drive/BOM.md

 **Total Cost Estimate: $2,980**

-\* Price Estimate.
-There are lots of different VFDs to choose from.
-Choose something that's not too cheep and appropriate for your input and output power needs.
+\* Choose a VFD that's compatible with your input power availability and which has a Safe Torque Off (STO) feature.

 \*\* Price Estimate.
 There are lots of different motors [you can buy](https://www.grainger.com/product/U-S-MOTORS-General-Purpose-Motor-Totally-23J893).
 The most important thing is that the power and form-factor be correct.